Automaticity of uniformly recurrent substitutive sequences: Introduction and statement of the results

-Proposition \ref{thm:automatic} shows, in particular, that any minimal substitutive system, which is a (topological) extension of an infinite automatic system, is automatic.

-The assumption that a sequence is nonperiodic in Theorem \ref{cor:automatic} is clearly necessary since a constant sequence can be obtained as a coding of any (purely substitutive) sequence.
-Verifying the nonperiodicity assumption is straightforward since periodicity of a (uniformly recurrent) substitutive sequence is decidable, see \cite[Prop.\ 25 and Thm.\ 26]{Dur-periodicity} or \cite[Thm.\ 4]{Pansiot} for a different approach in the case of purely substitutive sequences.
-Theorem \ref{cor:automatic} settles Problem \ref{prob} for uniformly recurrent substitutive sequences since any such sequence is given as a coding of a fixed point of some primitive substitution, which can be found algorithmically, see \cite[Thm.\ 3]{D-recurrence}, or \cite[Sec.\ 3]{DL-2018} (see also \cite[Thm.\ ~2.1]{MR} for a related result).
-We also remark that uniform recurrence of substitutive sequences is decidable due to Durand \cite{D-recurrence}.
+Theorem \ref{thm:automatic} settles Problem \ref{prob} for any nonperiodic uniformly recurrent substitutive sequence $y$ since any such sequence is given as a coding $\varrho$ of a fixed point $x$ of some primitive substitution, which can be found algorithmically, see \cite[Thm.\ 3]{D-recurrence}, or \cite[Sec.\ 3]{DL-2018} (see also \cite[Thm.\ ~2.1]{MR} for a related result); in this case the coding $\varrho$ induces also a natural factor map between the systems $X$ and $Y$ generated by $x$ and $y$, respectively.
+The proof is algorithmic; if condition \eqref{thm:automatic2} is satisfied, it yields a construction of a constant length substitution and a coding generating $x$.

-We also note the following corollary, which shows that all uniformly recurrent sequences in a $k$-automatic system are $k$-automatic.
-This generalises \cite[Cor.\ 4]{hidden-20} (more precisely, the statement pertaining to the uniformly recurrent case).

-\begin{corollary} Let $x$ be a (one-sided or two-sided) $k$-automatic sequence, and let $y$ be a uniformly recurrent substitutive sequence.
-If $\mathrm{L}(y)\subset \mathrm{L}(x)$, then $y$ is $k$-automatic. \end{corollary} \begin{proof} Since any periodic sequence is $k$-automatic, we may assume without loss of generality that $y$ is not periodic.
-Since $y$ is uniformly recurrent, by \cite[Thm.\ 3]{D-recurrence}, there exist a primitive substitution $\varphi$ with a fixed point $z$ and a coding $\tau$ such that $y=\tau(z)$.
-Let $X$ denote the (one-sided or two-sided) orbit closure of $x$, let $Y$ denote the orbit closure of $y$, and note that $Y$ is a minimal subsystem of $X$.
-By \cite[Thm.\ A]{BKK} (in the one-sided case) and \cite[Thm.\ 2.9]{BKK} (in the two-sided case), all subsystems of a $k$-automatic systems are $k$-automatic, and hence $Y$ is a $k$-automatic system.
-By Proposition \ref{thm:automatic}, $\varphi$ satisfies condition \eqref{thm:automatic2} in Proposition \ref{thm:automatic}, and hence, by Theorem \ref{cor:automatic} $y$ is $k$-automatic. \end{proof}